 This is a follow up to the post Various Soft Tissue Manipulation Versus Massage Along With Chiropractic Care: part I. As a review, soft tissue manipulation (STM) techniques are defined as those physical methods applied to muscles, ligaments, tendons, fascia, and other connective tissues with the goal of therapeutically affecting the body.
 Generally, STM enhances proper tone and/or extensibility (ability of a muscle to be stretched) through a number of proposed mechanisms.
-Read below about the Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: part 2 in our North Palm Beach office.
+Read below about the Various Soft Tissue Manipulation Techniques Along With Chiropractic Care: part 2 in our West Palm Beach office.

 Functional techniques focus on structure and function and this interrelationship in the body.
 Additionally, they focus on the tendency of the body toward self-regulation.
 Functional techniques restore normal ease of movement and reduction of abnormal afferent (inward) input (signals) into your nervous system by correcting the problematic muscles.
 Certainly, this restores joint mobility and muscle tone.
 Two examples of functional techniques are MRT and PRT described below.